-Imagine having to keep all those warranty information from the manufacturers and retailers and end up not using them when the need arises because the limited warranty already expired.
+Imagine having to keep all those warranty information from the manufacturers and retailers and ending up not using them when the need arises because the limited warranty already expired.

 This is when you need equipment breakdown coverage.
-Instead of having a variety of warranties and extended warranties for different appliances and home systems, you only get one equipment breakdown coverage that can be added to your homeowner’s policy to cover the cost to repair or replace any damage that may occur from any mechanical and electrical failure of your equipment.
+Instead of having a variety of warranties and extended warranties for different appliances and home systems, you only get one equipment breakdown coverage that you can add to your homeowner’s policy to cover the cost to repair or replace any damage that may occur from any mechanical and electrical failure of your equipment.

 It is an added coverage to ensure that repairs and replacement, labor costs, and other expenses will not be coming out of your pocket when the need arises.
 Equipment breakdown coverage is necessary if you have high-tech appliances, home security systems, and other equipment with mechanical or electrical systems.
 It is an inexpensive way to protect you from additional expenses at home.

 Should you Add Equipment Breakdown Coverage to your Homeowner’s Policy?

 Adding equipment coverage to your homeowner’s policy will depend on the kind of equipment and home system you have in your house.
 If you have traditional appliances and systems like manual switches, basic ovens, and other aged appliances, then, you can think twice before availing of this coverage.